 - Complete the Travel Acknowledgement form on the district web site.
 Use your email address and e-mail password to access the site.

-- After completing and passing the defensive driving test you will need to bring a valid AZ driver’s license to the Public Safety Department where you will be asked to sign a MOTOR VEHICLE RECORD AND DRIVING HISTORY RELEASE FOR EMPLOYEES.
-This form can be obtained at the Public Safety office or by clicking the link above.
-Public Safety will obtain your driving history and either approve or deny your request based on District policy.
+- After completing and passing the defensive driving test you will need to bring a valid AZ driver’s license to the College Police Department where you will be asked to sign a MOTOR VEHICLE RECORD AND DRIVING HISTORY RELEASE FOR EMPLOYEES.
+This form can be obtained at the College Police office.
+College Police will obtain your driving history and either approve or deny your request based on District policy.

 - To verify your eligibility click on the HRMS link and follow the instructions listed below:

 - Enter your MEID & Password, click on LEARNING & DEVELOPMENT, proceed to TRAINING SUMMARY and/or MARICOPA TRACKING where you can see your training history.

 IMPORTANT: PLEASE ALLOW 5 BUSINESS DAYS FOR THE College Police OFFICE AND FACILITIES DEPARTMENT TO PROCESS YOUR DRIVING REQUEST.

 Staff Parking Permits: All faculty and staff who wish to utilize the reserved staff parking must display a parking permit at all times.
 Each employee is allowed to have up to two permitted vehicles.
 Any vehicle parked in a staff parking stall without a permit will be cited, accordingly.

 If for some reason you are driving a rental car, or a personal vehicle that does not have a decal, you can visit the Safety Office for a temporary, short-term permit for your vehicle.